Alfresco/alfresco-docker-base-java/README.md

 #### Release

-Push a commit on the default branch including `[release]` in the message to trigger a release on Travis CI.
+Push a commit on the default branch including `[release]` in the message to trigger a release.

 ## Useful information